tomcam/spectre-book/cards.md

 ## Simple card with image and float-right icon

-One neat example of the `float-right` class in the Spectre.css documentation is adding an incon to the right of text or headline, like this:
+One neat example of the `float-right` class in the Spectre.css documentation is adding an icon to the right of text or headline, like this:

 ![Screen shot of a card with image on top, checkmark icon to its right, then title and body text below](./screenshots/screenshot-card-image-top-check.png)